Peer support at work and when learning

 COPEScotland listening to colleagues recognises the need and value of peer support.

-There can be many forms of peer support, including peer support and supervision, which we won't cover here.
-The following slides have been put together around ideas to help create an informal, safe space to connect, learn and share with others whose work-life experience is like your own.
+The slides have been put together to help create an informal, safe space to connect, learn and share with others whose work-life experience is like your own.
 Or perhaps for people studying to explore shared spaces for discussing wellbeing and supporting each other.

-The slides are inspired by listening to nurses and local colleagues in the third sector, who recognised the value even of once a month, having a get together for an hour, sharing a self-care idea for 20min then using the rest of the time to talk and be heard.
+The slides are inspired by listening to others who recognised the value, even once a month, of getting together for an hour, sharing a self-care idea for 20min then using the rest of the time to talk and be heard.
 The format for establishing this space can be used in any setting.

 There have always been various challenges that we have faced.
-However, with the pandemic and the ongoing restrictions and uncertainty this brings, we need to make time for our self-care more than ever.
-We need to create safe spaces with peers to share, learn and look out for each other as we adjust and keep adjusting to the new normal.
+However, the pandemic, the ongoing restrictions, and the uncertainty means now, more than ever, we need to make time for our self-care, including how we create safe spaces with peers to share, learn and look out for each other as we adjust and keep adjusting to the new normal.